awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

     Before Aurora MySQL 1\.23, specify `--engine-mode parallelquery`\.
 The `--engine-mode` parameter applies to the `create-db-cluster` operation\.
 Then the engine mode of the cluster is used automatically by subsequent `create-db-instance` operations\.

    ```
-   aws rds restore-db-instance-from-db-snapshot \
+   aws rds restore-db-cluster-from-snapshot \
-     --db-instance-identifier mynewdbinstance \
+     --db-cluster-identifier mynewdbcluster \
-     --db-snapshot-identifier mydbsnapshot \
+     --snapshot-identifier mydbclustersnapshot \
+     --engine aurora
      --engine-mode parallelquery
    ```

 1. Verify that a cluster you created or restored has the parallel query feature available\.
-Use the same verification procedure as in [Creating a Parallel Query Cluster Using the CLI](#aurora-mysql-parallel-query-creating-cluster-cli)\.
+Use the same verification procedure as in [Creating a parallel query cluster using the CLI](#aurora-mysql-parallel-query-creating-cluster-cli)\.

-## Enabling and Disabling Parallel Query<a name="aurora-mysql-parallel-query-enabling"></a>
+## Enabling and disabling parallel query<a name="aurora-mysql-parallel-query-enabling"></a>

 **Note**
  When parallel query is enabled, Aurora MySQL determines whether to use it at runtime for each query\.
 In the case of joins, unions, subqueries, and so on, Aurora MySQL determines whether to use parallel query at runtime for each query block\.
-For details, see [Verifying Which Statements Use Parallel Query](#aurora-mysql-parallel-query-verifying) and [How Parallel Query Works with SQL Constructs](#aurora-mysql-parallel-query-sql)\.
+For details, see [Verifying which statements use parallel query](#aurora-mysql-parallel-query-verifying) and [How parallel query works with SQL constructs](#aurora-mysql-parallel-query-sql)\.

-### Aurora MySQL 1\.23 and 2\.09 or Higher<a name="aurora-mysql-parallel-query-enabling-modern"></a>
+### Aurora MySQL 1\.23 and 2\.09 or higher<a name="aurora-mysql-parallel-query-enabling-modern"></a>

  In Aurora MySQL 1\.23 and 2\.09 or higher, you can enable and disable parallel query dynamically at both the global and session level for a DB instance by using the **aurora\_parallel\_query** option\.
 You can change the `aurora_parallel_query` setting in your DB cluster group to turn parallel query on or off by default\.